 Your Federal funding will be disbursed to you in GBP (sterling) into a UK bank account.
 Private study loans (e.g. Sallie Mae) and funding under the US 9/11 (GI Bill) Benefits scheme will also be disbursed in GBP into a UK bank account.

-We strongly advise you to have available cash with you when you arrive in London as we are unable to disburse the first instalment of your loans until after you have arrived at the University, completed enrolment, and opened a UK bank account.
-The Admissions Office will send you a letter informing you of your enrolment date.
+As we cannot disburse loans until you are fully enrolled and have a UK bank account, we strongly advise you to have available cash with you when you arrive in London.
+The Admissions Office will send a letter informing you of your enrolment date.

 Federal Direct Loans